okyspace/Self-pace-learning/README.md

 # Useful Computer Vision, Natural Language Processing and Robotics Videos for Self-Pace Learning
+The topics are proposed for a targeted learning to bring you up to speed for the AI Qualifiers and Robotics Finals.

 Pls join this slack channel to ask questions regarding the topics provided.
 - <qna_slack_channel>
 - Q&A starts from 23May to 27May, from 0930 to 530pm daily